 Kvistly also gives you real-time analytics.
 You can see exactly which questions students are getting wrong, track participation, and adjust your teaching.
 That's something Quizlet simply doesn't offer on a free plan.

-Free plan: Yes.
-Includes AI quiz generation, up to 10 players per game, and 3 quizzes.
+The free plan includes AI quiz generation, up to 10 players per game, and 3 quizzes.
+Paid plans start at €37/month.
+Public school teachers get full access for free.

 Knowt is probably the most direct Quizlet alternative free users will find.
 It lets you import your existing Quizlet sets, so switching is easy.
 It also has spaced repetition, free flashcards, and multiple study modes.

 It's especially popular with high school and college students who want the Quizlet experience without the price tag.
+The import process took us less than a minute, and the study modes felt immediately familiar.

-Best for: Students looking to switch from Quizlet without losing their study sets.
+Students looking to switch from Quizlet without losing their study sets.

 Anki is the gold standard for spaced repetition.
 It uses an algorithm to show you flashcards right before you're about to forget them.
 This has been scientifically proven to improve long-term memory.

-It's not the prettiest app.
-The interface feels dated.
 But for medical students, language learners, and anyone who needs to retain large amounts of information, nothing beats it.

-Pricing: Anki is completely free on desktop and Android.
+Anki is completely free on desktop and Android.
 The iOS app costs a one-time fee of $24.99.

 Brainscape is a Quizlet alternative that uses a confidence-based repetition system.
 After each card, you rate how well you knew the answer on a scale of 1 to 5.
 The app then repeats weaker cards more often and backs off on the ones you've mastered.